shamkha21/Kickstarter/README.md

  ![Theater Outcomes Line Graph](Theateroutcomes1.png)

   #### Challenges
   I did not have any challenges with this deliverable.
-Possible challenges that one could encounter are not accurately extraction the year from the "Date Created Conversion" column.
+Possible challenges that one could encounter are not accurately extracting the year from the "Date Created Conversion" column.
 Other potential challenges are not filtering accurately in the pivot table created, or inaccurately assigning row and column variables as well as displaying any other type of graph than the stacked marked line graph.
 ### Analysis of Outcomes Based on Launch Date

 ### Analysis of Outcomes Based on Goals